AnimaApp/docs/src/v3/sketch/prototype-link/publish-website.md

 Start with a website designed in **Sketch**, **Adobe XD**, or **Figma** using Anima:

-1. Select an existing Anima Project and Team from the Project drop-down menu or create a new one (LINK)
+1. Select an existing Anima Project and Team from the Project drop-down menu or [create a new one](/v3/sketch/getting-started/projects.html)
 2. Select screens you wish to preview
 —If screens are not connected by links or Breakpoints, only the selected screens will upload —If screens are connected by Links or Breakpoints, selecting only one screen will automatically upload all other connected screens